muhd-umer/aecc/README.md

 unzip -q data/imagenette.zip -d data/
 ```

 CIFAR100 can be downloaded from [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+CIFAR10 can also be downloaded in a similar manner.

 Or, you can use the following commands to download the dataset: